 DuPage County Animal Care and Control is the only Open Admission shelter in DuPage County and will not turn away any animal in need.
 The shelter cares for nearly 4,000 animals each year and does so without the support of any taxpayer dollars.

 Friends of DCACC is committed to enhancing the humane initiatives of Animal Control by providing DCACC with the resources that its normal operating budget cannot furnish.
 Everyday through the generous support of our donors and supporters, the Friends of DCACC Foundation is helping homeless pets receive their second chance at life through the following lifesaving initiatives…

-- 156 - the number of senior animals receiving help finding their forever homes through Scratch’s Senior Adoption Fund*
+- 174 the number of senior animals (age 6+ for dogs and 8+ for cats) receiving help finding their forever homes through Scratch’s Senior Adoption Fund

-- 22 - the number of small animals finding homes through the newly established Scratch’s Small Animal Adoption Fund which encourages those looking to add a small animal to adopt rather than buy from a pet store.
+- 40 the number of small animals (guinea pigs, parakeets, rats, hamsters, turtles, etc.) finding homes through Scratch’s Small Animal Adoption Fund which encourages those looking to add a small animal to adopt rather than buy from a pet store.

 - Life saving medical equipment and supplies through our Critical Care and General Funds.

-- More than 200 dogs have successfully participated in the lifesaving S.T.A.R.
-(Structured Training And Reinforcement) Program for shelter dogs.
-S.T.A.R. is made possible through a partnership between DCACC, the Friends of DCACC Foundation and The Bellyrub Klub.
+- More than 350 dogs have successfully participated in the lifesaving S.T.A.R.
+(Structured Training And Reinforcement) program, a partnership between DCACC, the Friends of DCACC Foundation and The BellyRub Klub.

-You can find out more about the other ways in which Friends of DCACC is helping to save animals’ lives by visiting our website at www.DuPageAnimalFriends.org or call (630) 407-2819.
-Statistics from inception of fund through September 30, 2013
+You can find out more about the other ways in which Friends of DCACC is helping to save animals’ lives by visiting our website at www.DuPageAnimalFriends.org .
+Federal tax exempt application is pending.